 Requirement (per 23 CFR Part 515) Section Chapter Investment Strategies.
 A description of strategies that result from evaluating various levels of funding to achieve State DOT targets for asset condition and system performance effectiveness at a minimum practicable cost while managing risks - including a discussion of how these strategies would support progress toward (1) Achieving and sustaining a desired state of good repair over the life cycle of the assets, (2) Improving or preserving the condition of the assets and the performance of the NHS relating to physical assets, (3) Achieving the State DOT targets for asset condition and performance of the NHS in accordance with 23 U.S.C.
-150(d), and (4) Achieving the national goals identified in 23 U.S.C.
 150(b).
-A description of how the analyses pertaining to life cycle planning, risk management, and performance gaps support the plan investment strategies.
-II 5 Risk Management Analysis.
+II 5 A description of how the analyses pertaining to life cycle planning, risk management, and performance gaps support the plan investment strategies.
+Risk Management Analysis.
 A description of the DOT's process for identifying, analyzing, evaluating and addressing risks to asset and system performance, including the results for NHS pavements and bridges, of the periodic evaluations under 23 U.S.C part 667 of facilities repeatedly damaged by emergency events.
 II 6